 - Fruity Vinaigrette, a tablespoon at a time

 FRUITY VINAIGRETTE In a bowl, whisk together the vinegar, sugar, basil and salt.
 With one hand, pour the olive oil into the bowl in a steady stream, whisking it in with the other hand.
 Taste and adjust seasoning.
 Can be made ahead of time to store in the fridge but return to room temperature before dressing the salad.
 Makes about 5 tablespoons, you won't use it all for this salad.

 FRESH FRUIT Up to four hours before serving, toss the lemon juice and fruit to prevent both browning and drying out.
 Keep at room temperature, stir occasionally.

-SPINACH SALAD In a large bowl, gently toss the spinach, half the Fresh Fruit and half the Glazed Pecans with the Fruity Vinaigrette, a tablespoon at a time, until it's the "right" amount of dressing to your taste (I use about half the dressing).
-Top with the remaining Fresh Fruit and Glazed Pecans.
+SPINACH SALAD In a large bowl, gently toss the spinach, half the Fresh Fruit and half the Maple-Glazed Pecans with the Fruity Vinaigrette, a tablespoon at a time, until it's the "right" amount of dressing to your taste (I use about half the dressing).
+Top with the remaining Fresh Fruit and Maple-Glazed Pecans.

-LEFTOVERS If left undressed, the combined spinach leaves, Fresh Fruit and Glazed Pecans will keep for a day or two in the refrigerator.
+LEFTOVERS If left undressed, the combined spinach leaves, Fresh Fruit and Maple-Glazed Pecans will keep for a day or two in the refrigerator.